fbpx

 CFD stands for “Contract for Difference.”
 Don’t let the fancy name intimidate you – it’s simpler than it sounds.
 Essentially, you’re making an agreement with a broker about whether the price of an asset (like a stock, commodity, or currency) will rise or fall.

-How CFDs Work
+How CFDs Work with Underlying Asset

-2. You decide if you think the price will go up (buy) or down (sell)
+2. You decide if you think the price will go up (buy) or down (sell).

-3. You open a position, specifying the number of CFDs you want to trade
+3. You open a position, specifying the number of CFDs you want to trade.

-4. When the price moves, your profit or loss is calculated based on the difference between the opening and closing prices
+4. When the price moves, your profit or loss is calculated based on the difference between the opening and closing prices.

 CFDs allow you to profit from market movements without owning the underlying asset.
 It’s like betting on a horse race without owning the horse!